 Kenney's Broiled Burger Sauce

-Here is a version of a sauce from a Kenneys fan's (taken from the internet) that is similar to the sauce that Kenney put on their broiled burgers.
+Here is a version of the sauce from a Kenney's fan (taken from the internet) that is similar to the sauce that Kenney put on their broiled burgers.

 Considering that each Biff-Burger Drive-In location was individually owned and operated independently from each other after the National Biff-Burger System went out of business in 1976, many remaining Biff-Burger locations changed the names of their burgers (such as "Deluxe" and "Super") to reflect changing times with other fast food competitors and may have used variations of the special sauce as well.